jurnero/tetris-_javascript_algorithm_homework/README.md

 Score the resulting boards

-Keep the best 5 (beam width)
+Keep the best 5 beam width

-For these 5 boards, simulate placements of the next piece
+For these 5 boards we need to simulate placements of the next piece

 Choose the move that leads to the best future outcome